Pieology

 Pieology Pizzeria is a Tustin, California-based pizza chain within the fast-casual dining restaurants category.
 Founded in 2011 by Carl Chang, the brother of former tennis player Michael Chang, Pieology's mission is to "turn one of America's favorite food into an affordable and interactive experience".
 Pieology's main rivals are Blaze Pizza and MOD Pizza.
 By October 2018, Pieology had a single unit in Mexico plus approximately 140 units in 23 American states and territories with more than half of those restaurants located in the state of California.

 Concept

 Similar to their competitors, Pieology offers individual, artisan style pizzas, which are baked in a high-temperature open-flame oven.
 Customers begin by choosing which of the ingredients they'd like on their pizza pie.
 As customers work their way down the service line, staff assemble a pizza based on customer instructions.
 When they arrive at the end of the line, their custom-built pizza is ready to be cooked.

-Pieology offers several signature pizzas, as well "build your own" custom pizzas.
+Pieology offers several signature pizzas, as well as "build your own" custom pizzas.
 In addition, their menu includes salads and desserts.

 Each Pieology restaurant is meant to be an "environment that [creates] inspiration", with a quote board in every store that features inspirational quotes.